suleymanarslan/notebook/languages.md

 #### zenith

-the time at which something is most powerful or successful.
+* the time at which something is most powerful or successful.

+* the point in the sky or celestial sphere directly above an observer.